Incubators Aid in Zika Research and Vaccination

 The virus, which was first seen in humans in 1952, has seen pockets of outbreaks throughout the decades, including Brazil in 2015.
 Increased levels of microcephaly and other neurological disorders amongst newborns whose mothers were infected prompted the Centers for Disease Control and Protection (CDC) to issue a Public Health Emergency of International Concern on the matter.
-The alert has since been raised to Level 1 activation, the CDC’s strongest response level, as the virus has spread to nearly 60 countries/territories.
+The alert has since been raised to Level 1 activation, the CDC’s strongest response level, as the Zika virus has spread to nearly 60 countries/territories.

-Though the World Health Organization (WHO) issued a press release earlier this summer stating that “cancelling or changing the location of the 2016 Olympics will not significantly alter the international spread of Zika virus,” fears are still rampant that the Olympics and other international cross-contamination will lead to a pandemic, particularly if safety precautions aren’t utilized by all affected travelers.
+Though the World Health Organization (WHO) issued a press release earlier this summer stating that “canceling or changing the location of the 2016 Olympics will not significantly alter the international spread of Zika virus,” fears are still rampant that the Olympics and other international cross-contamination will lead to a pandemic, particularly if safety precautions aren’t utilized by all affected travelers.

 Public health officials are urging Olympic goers to protect themselves from mosquitos as most Zika infections are transferred this way.
 While pregnant and breastfeeding women should be hyper-vigilant in avoiding contact with mosquitos, especially in areas with confirmed Zika cases, it’s imperative that everyone exercises prudence.
 Although not confirmed, the Zika virus is also suspected of a rising number of Guillain-Barre Syndrome (GBS) cases, a rare condition where a person’s immune system attacks their nerve cells leading to muscle damage and, in some instances, paralysis.